-Most sites did not meet ALT objectives and were considered in poor ecological condition reflecting the history of degradation at these sites.
-Implementation of the Native Fish Recovery Plan will work towards improving these systems although large scale improvement in ecological condition will take a great deal of time and action from the community.
-Commitment from community volunteers who measure change over time is a valuable and positive step towards improving river health.
-Let's have a look at the results.
+history of degradation at these sites.
+Implementation of ecological condition will take a great deal of time and action from the community.
+Commitment from community volunteers who measure change over time is a valuable a look at the results.

-Being a citizen scientist is a great opportunity to volunteer and connect with the community and the environment.
+e great opportunity to volunteer and connect with the community and